Characters: The Order of the Stick: The Empire of Blood

 - Villainous Rescue: HARM.
-Fun fact: that particular spell immediately burns the target down to a single hit point (technically it would strip up to 150 HP from a target, but Nale favors his sorcerer levels too much to have that many).
-Nale was one successful attack away from unconsciousness — or death.
+Fun fact: that particular spell immediately burns up to 150 hit points off the target, to a minimum of a single hit point.
+Nale was one successful attack away from death.

 - Walking Spoiler: Just look at the amount of spoilered entries.

-- We Used to Be Friends: The mutual realisation that he and Durkon can never be friends again due to their alignment differences is quite a powerful moment.
+- We Used to Be Friends: The mutual realization that he and Durkon can never be friends again due to their alignment differences is quite a powerful moment.

 "Hannah is a plumber, thank you, and she thinks I'm just a well-connected interior designer.
-I do this thing we do so she can gave a good life away from all this."
-Race:
+I do this thing we do so she can have a good life away from all this."

 - Anti-Gravity Clothing: Her Ioun Stones fall into this category.